eshaan7/ShareNotesOnHaste/README.md

 ## New functions

   1. make footer static i.e. not overlapping
-  2. add edit functionality
-  3. add reply functionaity
+  2. add reply functionaity

+<b>NEW:</b> The function edit note is working.

 <b>NEW:</b> The function delete note is working.

 <b>EDIT:</b> Create a note make using CBV (Class Based Views) (Recommended)

 <b>EDIT:</b> Templates folder into root folder of application (Recommended)

+<b>EDIT:</b> Template of this fork i made changes.
+I changed the new template for based on bootstrap (i don't finished, but works)

 ## Install